Auburn Speedster: Second series, 1931-1934 the Speedster 160

-In 1931, a V12 range, using a 6.4-liter engine designed by George Kublin and built by Lycoming Engines.
+In 1931, Auburn 12 a V12 range, using a 6.4-liter engine designed by George Kublin and built by Lycoming Engines.
 As the Great Depression was taking hold, the V12 was expensive and only about 25 of the "Auburn Speedster 160" were built.
 The V12 engine design was successful, and was used as the basis of the LaFrance engine, used for decades especially in fire trucks.